abhaymishra24/abhaymishra24/README.md

 - ✍️ I’m currently learning **DSA and DBMS concept.**

-- 💬 Open to work as a **Open to Internship and Full-Time Opportunities, roles as a Software Engineer, Data Engineer, or AI Engineer.**
+- 💻 **Open to Internship and Full-Time Opportunities, roles as a Software Engineer, Data Engineer, or AI Engineer.**

 - 📫 How to reach me **(techabhay06@gmail.com)**